beaverbuilder/documentation/versioned_docs/version-stable/beaver-builder/layouts/responsive-design/responsive-columns.md

 title: Responsive columns
 sidebar_label: Responsive columns
 ---
-Columns in layouts can become quite complex, with multiple layers of columns in rows and nested columns.
+Columns in layouts can become quite complex, with multiple layers of columns in rows and child columns.
 For an overview of columns with many visual examples, see the the [column layouts overview](/beaver-builder/layouts/columns/column-layouts-overview.md).

 Here's a complex example of column stacking.
 This example shows a single row with two column layers.
 The first column layer has two columns with two layers each.
 The second column layer has two module layers and a child column layer.
 The main columns have a light gray background.
 The child columns have a dark gray background.